ipodscott/book-gallery/README.md

 <h2>Usage</h2>
 <p>Interact with the slideshow using the on-screen controls or your keyboard's arrow keys for navigation.
 Click on the menu to select a specific slide or use the toggle button to show/hide the menu.</p>

+<h2>Builder</h2>
+<p>To easily modify the the data.json for homepage content and menus their is builder that will let you easily import, export, and edit the data.json.</p>

 <h2>Customization</h2>
 <p>This project is designed for easy customization.
 Feel free to modify the CSS for personal styling preferences or adjust the JavaScript for additional functionalities.</p>